appscot/sails-orientdb/CONTRIBUTING.md

 ### Report a bug

-Fill in a bug through: [waterline-orientdb issues](https://github.com/appscot/waterline-orientdb/issues).
+Fill in a bug by creating a [new github issue](https://github.com/appscot/waterline-orientdb/issues/new).